What is the Best Bottled Water?

 Or rather, what is NOT the best bottled water?

-Let’s get honest, when we shop for bottled water countless staged IG photos, google ads, social media ads, and dramatic billboards of Jennifer Aniston posing so “cleverly” with her plastic bottled water have slipped into our psyche.
-We see countless secluded island images, celebrities being spotted carrying a particular bottled water - the imagery is everywhere, and it influences the way we choose our bottled water.
-Maybe we think we can attain a certain “lifestyle” so we end up buying more of that brand that we think relates to us personally.
+Let’s get honest: When we shop for bottled water, countless staged IG photos, Google ads, social media ads, and dramatic billboards of Jennifer Aniston posing so “cleverly” with her plastic bottled water have slipped into our psyche.
+We see countless secluded island images and celebrities being spotted carrying a particular bottled water - the imagery is everywhere and influences how we choose our bottled water.
+Maybe we think we can attain a certain “lifestyle,” so we end up buying more of that brand that we feel relates to us personally.
 But when it’s all over, it’s merely water we’re buying, an essential liquid everything on this planet needs to survive.
 So why do we end up falling for a particular brand of plastic bottled water that we think satisfies some need in us?

-To answer at least part of this question the beverage industry has created a facade around bottled water and we’re all guilty of drinking it up at some point.
-In all actuality it is very important for us to know how our water is sourced, how it’s treated, where it gets bottled, and what type of bottle packaging manufacturers are producing for it.
+To answer at least part of this question, the beverage industry has created a facade around bottled water, and we’re all guilty of drinking it up at some point.
+In all actuality, it is very important for us to know how our water is sourced, how it’s treated, where it gets bottled, and what type of bottle packaging manufacturers are producing for it.
 The problem is that we aren’t seeing any of this information represented transparently on any of our single-use plastic water options.
-We are actually being sold the beautiful hawaiian flower, medicinal symbol, or an extremely high pH number as a bottled water gimmick.
-We feel it’s so important to expose all of the bogus information out there which claims this bottle or that bottle is the best option, when really we should be asking what’s NOT the best bottled water, and find our answers from there.
+We are actually being sold the beautiful Hawaiian flower, medicinal symbol, or an extremely high pH number as a bottled water gimmick.
+We feel it’s so important to expose all of the bogus information out there that claims this bottle or that bottle is the best option when really we should be asking what’s NOT the best-bottled water and find our answers from there.

 Gimmick # 1: Bottled water taste tests are...bogus

 If you were to look up “bottled water,” the results are inconsistent.
-Blind taste tests continue to reveal that most of us are unable to determine the difference between bottled water and tap water, or between expensive and cheap bottled water brands.
+Blind taste tests continue to reveal that most of us cannot determine the difference between bottled water and tap water or between expensive and cheap bottled water brands.
 This means the only thing bottled water taste tests reveal is that most people cannot tell the difference between the various bottled waters.

 Lessons from bottled water taste tests

-- Taste tests do not determine what the best-bottled water is, and
+1. Taste tests do not determine what the best bottled water is, and

 By now most of us have seen or heard about the amount of dated plastics washing up on our ocean shores, some date back to 1970s even.
 We’re coming to realize that our “convenient” plastic beverage containers are turning out to be wasteful and a huge pollutant and everything but convenient for a healthy planet.
 The single-use plastic water bottles many of us buy in bulk take around 750 years to decompose, outliving our children, our children’s children, their children, their children, you get the gist.
 Just think, there’s really only one known species that can live this long, the Immortal Jellyfish, Turritopsis dohrnii.
 But for us humans, ~750 years means that one split second plastic choice, that took seconds to drink, will be around for another seven generations.